KhronosGroup/KTX-Software/cmake/ReadMe.txt

-The will install the following KTX tools:
+This will install the following KTX tools along with libktx:

 - ktx2check - Check KTX v2 files for validity.
 - ktxinfo - Print info about a KTX file in human-readable form.